The Episcopal Church of the Holy Innocents

 For our leaders, especially Donald our President, Christopher our Governor, and Nancy our Mayor; for this community, the nation, and the world; For all who work for justice, freedom, and peace.

 For the just and proper use of your creation; For the victims of hunger, fear, injustice, and oppression.

 For all who are in danger, sorrow, or any kind of trouble; For those who minister to the sick, the friendless, and the needy.

 For the peace and unity of the Church of God; For all who proclaim the Gospel, and all who seek the Truth.

-For Michael our Primate, and William our Bishop; for our parish clergy Frank, Charles, Gretchen and Judith; for our Church Wardens William and Robert and for all bishops and other ministers; For all who serve God in his Church.
+For Michael our Primate, and William our Bishop, and for all bishops and other ministers; For all who serve God in his Church.

 For the special needs and concerns of this congregation:

 We pray for joy, Grace and peace for our priest and Rector Frank as he prepares to retire.
 We pray for vision, strength and confidence for our Vestry and for our Church Wardens William and Robert as they undertake our transition process.
-We pray for ourselves as a community, asking for a full measure of faith, and for hearts hopeful and expectant to embrace the changes that are coming.
+We pray for ourselves as a community, asking for faithful hearts hopeful and expectant to embrace the changes that are coming.

 We pray for all who will be born to day and all who will die today, asking that you grant to each one strength to follow where you lead them.